BlackAngryDog/symptom_tracker/README.md

 # symptom_tracker

-An App to track symptoms
+An App to track symptoms and log important events in an easy to read format that can be shared with heath professionals.

 ## Getting Started